GPUOpen-Tools/radeon_gpu_analyzer/Documentation/source/help_manual.rst

 	    Path to alternative compiler's binaries folder.
 The following executables are expected to be in this folder: glslangValidator, spirv-as, spirv-dis.
 If given, this package would be used instead of the glslang package that is bundled with RGA to compile GLSL to SPIR-V, disassemble SPIR-V™ binaries, reassemble SPIR-V™ binaries, etc.

+	* **Name of output binary:**

+	    The file name which will be used for the generated pipeline binary ELF file.

 	* **Settings command line**

 	    The command string which will be passed to the RGA backend when it is invoked.
 This command string is dynamically populated from the values that you set in the UI.